 - Processes include sequences of tasks that workflows can improve.

 Implementing a Workflow System to Improve Processes

 When a process in an organization is not running smoothly, the issue often lies within the workflows that the company follows to complete each process.
-Somewhere along the path, a workflow or multiple workflows are not performing as expected.
+Somewhere along the line, one or more workflows are not performing as expected.

-There are countless reasons a workflow might fail.
-Human error, tech issues, supply chain problems, and logistics problems are just a few things that can impact a workflow.
+There are countless reasons why a workflow might fail.
+Human error, tech issues, supply chain complications, and logistics problems are just a few things that can impact a workflow.
 Being able to work around these issues is crucial.

 Workflow systems bring workflow automation into your processes.
 They allow you to automate tasks like sending emails, creating alerts, or ordering parts.